$10 one-time vs $99 one-time

-Both apps are one-time purchases, but Loopback costs $109 per Mac tier.
-SoundPipe is $10 and one license covers 3 of your Macs.
+Both apps are one-time purchases, but Loopback costs $99 per Mac tier.
+SoundPipe is $10 and one license covers 3 Macs at a time.
 If you need routing a few times a month, that difference is hard to ignore.

 SoundPipe vs Loopback

-Loopback by Rogue Amoeba is the most polished audio-routing app on the Mac, and it costs $109.
-SoundPipe covers the routing, mixing, and volume control most people actually need — for a tenth of the price.
+Loopback by Rogue Amoeba is the most polished audio-routing app on the Mac, and it costs $99.
+SoundPipe does the same core job for $10: virtual devices, drag-and-drop wiring, mixing, and per-channel volume.

-Both apps are one-time purchases, but Loopback costs $109 per Mac tier.
-SoundPipe is $10 and one license covers 3 of your Macs.
+Both apps are one-time purchases, but Loopback costs $99 per Mac tier.
+SoundPipe is $10 and one license covers 3 Macs at a time.
 If you need routing a few times a month, that difference is hard to ignore.

 SoundPipe runs at under 15 ms of latency and follows whatever sample rate your devices use.
 It is a small, focused utility rather than a full audio suite.